Worship Is Divinely Creative

 – The Urantia Book

 Indeed, genuine worship is completely selfless.
-Unlike prayer, worship asks for nothing and expects nothing in return.
-We get ourselves out of the way in an act of selfless adoration, an attitude of mind in which we look up to and revere the perfection of God.
+Unlike prayer, it asks for nothing and expects nothing in return.
+We get ourselves completely out of the way.
+It is our act of selfless adoration, an attitude of mind in which we look up to and revere the perfection of God in all ways and all things.

-While an attitude of true worship is selfless, it has many rewards for the worshiper.
-Apart from transforming your spiritual nature, it is a source of relaxation, dissolves anxieties, eliminates mental conflicts, enhances powers of reflection, and gives you the ability to perceive ever-deepening meanings and values.
+Nonetheless, while an attitude of true worship is selfless, it has many rewards for the worshiper.
+Apart from transforming our spiritual natures, it’s a source of relaxation, dissolves anxieties, eliminates mental conflicts, enhances our powers of reflection, and gives us the ability to perceive ever-deepening meanings and values.
 Worship fosters wisdom and courage, augments spiritual insight, and inspires the soul.

-Through worship, you approach divine realities and begin to see things from a spiritual and cosmic perspective.
+Through worship, we approach divine realities and begin to see things from a spiritual and cosmic perspective.
 This, in turn, lends a hand to greater wisdom, increasing self-realization, cosmic consciousness, and God consciousness.
-Your love for the divine is reflected in your own life through loving service and unselfish devotion to others.
-These are the acts of a spirit-born soul wholeheartedly dedicated to the worship and love of God.

 – The Urantia Book

-There is no need to worry about how you should worship or what you should say.
-Worship is an attitude of mind—humble admiration and complete trust rather than a string of words—it comes from your heart and soul.
-All you need to do is to allow your inner Spirit to conduct worship on your behalf.
+There is no need to worry about how we should worship or what we should say.
+There is no correct way to worship.
+More so, it’s an attitude of mind—our humble admiration and complete trust in a perfect God rather than a string of words—it comes from our hearts and souls.
+All we need to do is consciously allow the inner Spirit to conduct worship on our behalf.
 It is effortless adoration.

-Worshipful living is guided by truth, beauty, love, and goodness.
-To begin worship, try imagining and admiring the truth of God, the beauty of God, and the love of God, and then move on to a reverence of the goodness of God (God Consciousness).
-Give thanks to the spiritual forces in you and all around you and have faith that, by yielding to these good powers, you cannot fail—nothing can stop you.
-All you have to do is try.
+We could begin by imagining and admiring the truth of God, the beauty of God, and the love of God, and then move on to a reverence for the goodness of God.
+We could also give thanks to the spiritual forces in us and all around us.
+Throughout it all, we have faith that, by yielding to these good powers, we cannot fail—nothing can stop us.
+All we have to do is try.

 The Urantia Book